 Do you hear jingle bells?
 Our preschoolers do!
 Add some fun Christmas learning activities to your preschool curriculum with these Christmas math preschool activities that are Santa themed.
-In this post, you’ll get some free printable Santa patterning cards, as well as five additional ways to use that same Christmas printable.
+In this post you’ll find some free printable Santa patterning cards as well as five additional ways to use that same Christmas printable.

 Santa Math Activities for Preschoolers